Graeme Souness: Liverpool

 In 1983–84, Souness lifted three trophies.
 He scored the winning goal in the 1984 League Cup final replay at Maine Road against Merseyside rivals Everton, the first all-Merseyside cup final.
-Liverpool won the league title for the third consecutive season and reached the 1984 European Cup final after beating Romanian champions Dinamo București in the semi-final 3–1 on aggregate.
+Liverpool won the league for the third consecutive season and reached the 1984 European Cup final after beating Romanian champions Dinamo București in the semi-final 3–1 on aggregate.
 In an ill-tempered first leg at Anfield, Souness broke the jaw of Dinamo captain Lică Movilă, which went unpunished by the referee.
 Liverpool won the 1984 final after a penalty shoot-out win over Roma, with Souness scoring one of the penalties in the shootout.
 Souness' Liverpool career ended in 1984 after 358 appearances and 56 goals.

+In 1984, Souness was named in the PFA Team of the Year for the fourth season running and came sixth for the 1984 Ballon d'Or.
+Regarded as one of the greatest ever Liverpool players, ranking sixth in a club poll in 2026 with the former captain also widely named in any all-time Liverpool XI, Daniel Taylor in The Guardian writes:

+His greatness was because he combined warrior instincts with subtlety, vision and football intelligence.
+He was, in the words of the sportswriter David Miller, "a bear of a man with the touch of a violinist".

 Sampdoria

 In 1984, Souness joined Sampdoria for a fee of £650,000.
 In doing so he became the third Scot to play in the Italian Football Championship since its re-brand to Serie A in 1929.
 In doing so he succeeded Denis Law and Joe Jordan (Law's Scots-raised Torino teammate Joe Baker spent the first six weeks of his life in Liverpool and was thus deemed English under international football rules of the time).
 Souness and England international Trevor Francis–a player at the Genoa-based club since 1982–added experience to an emerging group of future Italian internationals, including Roberto Mancini, Pietro Vierchowod and Gianluca Vialli.

 In his first season, Souness succeeded Jordan to become the second Scot to play in a Coppa Italia final.
 Souness, in contrast to Jordan, collected a winner's medal.
 Sampdoria won the 1985 Coppa Italia Final 3–1 on aggregate over Serie A rivals Milan, securing the cup for the first time in club history.
 Souness scored the only goal of the game in the away first leg of the final.